 How early you meditate in the morning is up you.
-Vedic Scriptures say the most auspicious time for meditation is Brahma-Muhurtham (about 2 hours before sunrise) but this is usually too early for most people.
+Vedic Scriptures say the most auspicious time for meditation is Brahma-Muhurtham (about two hours before sunrise), but this is usually too early for most people.
 Many traditions recommend meditating around sunrise; this also may be too early for some.
 Do it when your focus and alertness are at their best.
-We are all individual, and do not be discouraged if mornings are not the best time for you.
+We are all different, do not be discouraged if mornings are not the best time for you.
 Not everyone is a morning person, so do not force yourself to meditate at a time that feels unnatural.
 Waking yourself up earlier than is comfortable for your body will not aid your meditation practice.

 Don’t Eat Before Meditation

 If you have just eaten a large meal, all of your energy is going towards digestion; you may become lethargic and want to sleep.
-Wait at least 2 hours after eating a full meal to begin your meditation.
+Wait at least two hours after eating a full meal to begin your meditation.
 You obviously do not want to meditate when you are starving either because then hunger pains will interfere.
 If you must eat before meditation, keep it light.

 Assist the mind to become alert and the body to feel less sluggish before you sit down to meditate.
-This will be especially important in the mornings in order to shift out of the heavy energy of sleep.
+This will be especially important in the mornings to shift out of the heavy energy of sleep.
 There are many ways in which you can energize and awaken the body and mind: